Grey-z/reasoning_router/README.md

-This is anonymious repository that contains code for the paper **Think When Needed: Model-Aware Reasoning Routing for LLM-based Ranking** submitted to SIGIR 2026.
+This is a repository that contains code for the paper **Think When Needed: Model-Aware Reasoning Routing for LLM-based Ranking** (SIGIR 2026).

 # Modules Overview
-## ./data_process/
-Purpose: We offer an example for processing three public datasets: MovieLens, Amazon-VG, and MS-MARCO.

 ## unified_runner.py
 Purpose: A one-stop runner integrating the entire workflow — from prompt generation and LLM inference to feature extraction, checklist probing, and embedding recomputation.